HeroicKatora/oxide-auth/Migration.md

 keys-value pairs.
 Strongly assert their non-existence with the respective, dedicated error code.

+[WIP] The `code_grant::endpoint::ResponseKind` enum has been encapsulated in a private struct with dedicated methods to retrieve status code and optional modification objects.
+With this change, additional information and customization can be added to the response kind without breaking the interface.

 ## v0.4.0-preview.1

 A HUGE refactor of the backend part of the library.
 For the `actix` part, see the